Jupiter (god): Role in the state

 The Romans believed that Jupiter granted them supremacy because they had honoured him more than any other people had.
 Jupiter was "the fount of the auspices upon which the relationship of the city with the gods rested."
 He personified the divine authority of Rome's highest offices, internal organization, and external relations.
 His image in the Republican and Imperial Capitol bore regalia associated with Rome's ancient kings and the highest consular and Imperial honours.

 The consuls swore their oath of office in Jupiter's name, and honoured him on the annual feriae of the Capitol in September.
 To thank him for his help, and to secure his continued support, they sacrificed a white ox (bos mas) with gilded horns.
 A similar sacrificial offering was made by triumphal generals, who surrendered the tokens of their victory at the feet of Jupiter's statue in the Capitol.
 Some scholars have viewed the triumphator as embodying (or impersonating) Jupiter in the triumphal procession.

 Jupiter's association with kingship and sovereignty was reinterpreted as Rome's form of government changed.
 Originally, Rome was ruled by kings; after the monarchy was abolished and the Republic established, religious prerogatives were transferred to the patres, the patrician ruling class.
 Nostalgia for the kingship (affectatio regni) was considered treasonous.
 Those suspected of harbouring monarchical ambitions were punished, regardless of their service to the state.
 In the 5th century BC, the triumphator Camillus was sent into exile after he drove a chariot with a team of four white horses (quadriga)—an honour reserved for Jupiter himself.
 When Marcus Manlius, whose defense of the Capitol against the invading Gauls had earned him the name Capitolinus, was accused of regal pretensions, he was executed as a traitor by being cast from the Tarpeian Rock.
 His house on the Capitoline Hill was razed, and it was decreed that no patrician should ever be allowed to live there.
 Capitoline Jupiter represented a continuity of royal power from the Regal period, and conferred power to the magistrates who paid their respects to him.

 During the Conflict of the Orders, Rome's plebeians demanded the right to hold political and religious office.
 During their first secessio (similar to a general strike), they withdrew from the city and threatened to found their own.
-When they agreed to come back to Rome they vowed the hill where they had retreated to Jupiter as symbol and guarantor of the unity of the Roman res publica.
+When they agreed to come back to Rome they dedicated the hill where they had retreated to Jupiter as symbol and guarantor of the unity of the Roman res publica.
 Plebeians eventually became eligible for all the magistracies and most priesthoods, but the high priest of Jupiter (Flamen Dialis) remained the preserve of patricians.